emilianbold/netbeans-releases/java.examples/GUIFormExamples/readme.txt

 GUI Form Example Descriptions
 ================================================================================

-This document is a quick overview of Java GUI Form samples built with NetBeans IDE 5.0's new Matisse GUI Builder.
-The sample forms are provided as a means of introducing you to the GUI Builder's features while familiarizing yourself with the type of GUIs commonly built by developers.
+This project contains three visual forms that were designed with the IDE's GUI Builder.
+You can open these forms in the IDE, and you can view accompanying demos that show you how those forms can be created in the IDE.

 To open an example form in the GUI Builder: